lleizh/ai-driven-sdlc/sdlc/features/FEATURE-20/decisions.md

 ### Chosen Option

-Create a custom "Status" field during install.sh with SDLC status values.
+Modify the default "Status" field options during install.sh to use SDLC status values.
 This eliminates the need for mapping logic in workflows.

-Note: We create a custom field named "Status" rather than modifying GitHub's default Status field, as the default field cannot be customized via API.
+Note: We modify GitHub's default Status field options (replace Todo/In Progress/Done with our SDLC values) using the `updateProjectV2Field` mutation.

 ### Rejected Options